The comonotone flow of a stochastically monotone Feller process on the real line: Proof of Theorem

-\section{Proof of Theorem \ref{t:caract-sm}}
+\section{Proof of Theorem \ref{th:caract-sm}}

-This (short) section is devoted to the proof of Theorem \ref{t:caract-sm}.
+This (short) section is devoted to the proof of Theorem \ref{th:caract-sm}.
 We start with a general result showing that the $\sm$ order is preserved by consistent families of order-preserving Markov kernels.
-Combined with the maximal property of the co-monotone coupling with respect to $\sm$ and the fact that $(\breve{P}_t^{(n)})_{t \in \R_+}$ is obtained as a limit of the composition of order-preserving kernels constructed using the co-monotone coupling, we deduce Theorem \ref{t:caract-sm}.
+Combined with the maximal property of the comonotone coupling with respect to $\sm$ and the fact that $(\breve{P}_t^{(n)})_{t \in \R_+}$ is obtained as a limit of the composition of order-preserving kernels constructed using the comonotone coupling, we deduce Theorem \ref{th:caract-sm}.